 - Marriott Bonvoy Boundless™ Credit Card: For a limited time, this card is offering 100,000 bonus points to new cardholders who spend $5,000 on purchases within 3 months of account opening.
 That's enough for two nights at most Marriott hotels around the world, including brands like Westin and Sheraton.
 The annual fee is $95 per year.

-- Southwest Rapid Rewards® Premier Credit Card: Earn up to 40,000 bonus points and a Companion Pass through 2/28/2022 after you spend $1,000 on purchases in the first 3 months your account is open.
+- Southwest Rapid Rewards® Premier Credit Card: Earn up to 40,000 bonus points after you spend $1,000 on purchases in the first 3 months your account is open.
 In addition, during the first year, new cardholders can earn 3 points per dollar on dining, including takeout and select delivery services.
 The annual fee is $99.

 For more information on travel credit cards and to see current offers, you can pull up personalized options through Experian CreditMatchTM.